top of page

 PWM (Pulse Width Modulation)

 PWM controllers have been around for a very long time, they are cheap, and often included in most solar starter packs.
-PWM controllers work by lowering the voltage to a
+PWM controllers work by essentially lowering the average voltage through a series of pulses to a

 usable amount to charge a battery bank.
 With this type of technology, the efficiency of the controller could be as low as 50% of the solar array output, which is a big reason why we do not advise using this on marine installations.